authelia/authelia/docs/content/contributing/guidelines/style.md

 ---
 title: "Style"
 description: "Authelia Development Style Guidelines"
-lead: "This section covers the style guidelines we use for development."
+summary: "This section covers the style guidelines we use for development."
 date: 2021-04-11T21:25:03+10:00
 draft: false
 images: []